Germinari1/DiffuseIt/README.md

 - `--CHCKPT_NUM` or `-cn`: Interval of batches to create a temporary model checkpoint during training.
 - `--VALID_NUM` or `-vn`: Number of validation images to use.
 - `--RESTART_DIRECTORY` or `-rd`: Training directory to load the MinImagen instance from if resuming training.
-- `--TESTING` or `-test`: Used to run the script with a small MinImagen instance and small dataset for testing.
+- `--TESTING` or `-test`: Used to run the script with a small MinImagen instance and a small dataset for testing.

 For example:
 ```bash